comp426-2022-spring/a99-porrima/docs/api_docs.md

 ## /app/healthgoals/ (GET)
 * Returns all the daily goals for user
-* Username and date are required to be passed through body params
+* Username is required and is passed through query parameter
 ### cURL
 ```
 curl http://localhost:3000/app/healthgoals/?username=user